Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Regular check-ins during the incremental build
 - Check-in prior to final delivery to ensure required impact is delivered.
 Always close the BI cycle.
 Remember to answer questions: 'So what' and 'Now what'?
 The end result should not be a deck summarizing findings, the end result should be recommendations or action items that lead to real impact.
 Closing the loop means pushing action items through, and following up after implementation to measure real impact.
 - When data doesn’t line up - inform stakeholders before they find out about the differences themselves

+### Tickets
+**What are we trying to achieve?**
+1. The PM team needs detailed ad data for Facebook (more granular than campaign level).
+2. We want to report on our affiliate partner like we report on other channels
+3. We launched Digital Foil as a new product in December and we want to add it into our Product reporting
+4. We want to create team wide KPI dashboards in Looker.

+**Why is this important?** It needs impact and it needs to relate to strategy
+1. This will help them have more accurate reporting and make more detailed decisions to optimise our marketing
+2. Affilliate channels are a focal point of PM's strategy to grow marketing spend (and thus Papier's topline growth)
+3. Since launch, digital Foiling has had early success, and is part of our future strategy to sell Stationery products and "Own the Desk".
+4. The data team wants "Data at the heart of every decision".
+It has been difficult to onboard new hires to our Looker data-culture, but we believe a KPI dashboard will help give more examples of Papier KPIs and how to use Looker

+Suggested approach
+Checklist where appropriate

 ### Dashboard checklist
 - Good design: